better-internet/radworks-docs/docs/community/README.md

 > Radworks is committed to transparency, inclusivity, and decentralized decision-making, ensuring that the community has a say in the direction of its efforts and the projects it supports.
 Together, the Radworks community can build a more decentralized and equitable future for software development.

-> The community-madated purpose lives [here](https://app.radicle.xyz/seeds/seed.radworks.org/rad:zPUsinVa3gP71g6Dt47LP76phAWd/tree/main/purpose.md).
+> The community-mandated purpose lives [here](https://app.radicle.xyz/seeds/seed.radworks.org/rad:zPUsinVa3gP71g6Dt47LP76phAWd/tree/main/purpose.md).

 ## Projects
 Radworks currently supports the development of the following technologies: